IDA-HumanCapital/fife/docs/user_guide.md

 ##### Modeler types
 TREE_MODELS; default: `true`; type: Boolean
 	Whether FIFE will train gradient-boosted trees, as opposed to a neural network.
-FIXED_EFFECT_FEATURES; default: `[]` (empty list); type: List of strings
-	Optional list of column names of features to be used to train an interacted fixed effects (IFE) model in addition to tree models or a neural network.
-An IFE model will not be trained if list is empty.

 ##### General hyperparameters
 MAX_EPOCHS; default: 256; type: Integer